Coleman in Marinette County, Wisconsin — The American Midwest (Great Lakes)

 Erected 2002 by Wisconsin Historical Society.
 (Marker Number 477.)

 Other nearby markers.
-At least 6 other markers are within 14 miles of this marker, measured as the crow flies.
-Latitude 45° N (approx. 9.7 miles away); Old Copper Culture Cemetery (approx. 12.7 miles away); Mission of St. Francois Xavier (approx. First Church of Christ, Scientist (approx. 13.2 miles away); Nicholas Perrot (approx. 13˝ miles away); Stanley Toy Company (approx. 13.7 miles away).
+At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
+Latitude 45° N (approx. 9.7 miles Couillardville Occupations (approx. 12.6 miles away); Oconto Site (approx. 12.7 miles away); Old Copper Culture Cemetery (approx. 12.7 miles away); Mission of St. Francois Xavier (approx. 12.9 miles away); First Church of Christ, Scientist (approx. 13.2 miles away); Farnsworth Public Library (approx. 13.3 miles away); George Beyer Home (approx. 13.4 miles away).

 Regarding Lena Road Schoolhouse.
 The Sunshine School District number One was formed in the year of 1881, as District Number Five of Little River.
 It is located two miles West of Lena on County Trunk A. The first school board consisted of C. W. Halstead, R. Cashman, the other officers.

 The original log school and benches were built in 1882, on the present plot of land by F. Pellessier who also taught the first term.
 The rest of the school term being taught by E. L. Widger and Jennie Grandie.